onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Raised when on iOS, when system calls <code>webViewWebContentProcessDidTerminate</code> method.
-It is usually due to a low memory when loading the web content and leave you a blank white screen.
+It is usually due to a low memory when loading the web content and leaves you a blank white screen.
-You need to free as much as memory you could and then do a page reload.</p>
+You need to free as much as the memory you could and then do a page reload.</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>